AgustinCB/blogposts/varlog/Docker_and_node_made_easy/content.md

 Some notes about this approach:

 1. As you can see, I'm not defining a node version in the image I pull from.
-That's not as simple as it may seem.
+I do that in my apps, normally, but for this case I'll ignore it.
+It's not as simple as it may seem.
 For now, I'll use lastest version.
 In the future, I'll parse section [engines](https://docs.npmjs.com/files/package.json#engines) to decide which one to specify.
 2. I'm copying first the `package.json` and then the rest of the directory.
 The reason is very simple: This way I can cache the step of running `npm install`.
 The benefit being not having to run it every time I modify something in the code that isn't related with my dependencies.
 3. I use the convention `npm start`.
 For the same reason than 1., I prefer to delegate as much logic as possible to the node configuration file.
-If you want to see how to start an app, you should look at `package.json`, not at the docker file.
+If you want to see how to start an app, you should look at `package.json`, not at the Dockerfile.

 Ideally, my new app will create something very similar to that by default.